 A Reset is performed by forcing TMS HIGH ( $V{DD}$ ) for five rising edges of TCK.
-This Reset does not affect the operation of the SRAM and can be performed while the SRAM is operating.
+This Reset does not affect the operation of the SRAM and is performed when the SRAM is operating.
 At power up, the TAP is reset internally to ensure that TDO comes up in a high-Z state.